sjernigan/lita-statsd-metrics/README.md

   * `:command` - A boolean indicating whether the message was a command
   * `:handler` - The name of the handler invoked.
 Not available for invalid commands
   * `:method` - The name of the handler method invoked.
 Not available for invalid commands
+* `ignored_methods` - An array of methods that should be ignored.
+Useful for handler methods that "overhear" messages not necessarily directed at the bot.
+Default: `[]`

 ``` ruby
 Lita.configure do |config|